lunaabboud/FLPoison-project/README.md

 The framework can also be executed on CPU-only systems, although GPU acceleration is recommended for larger experiments.

 ---
-# Installation
+# Quick Start Guide

-This section describes the steps required to install and execute the FLPoison framework on a clean Ubuntu system.
+This guide provides a complete walkthrough for cloning, installing, and running the FLPoison framework on a clean Ubuntu system.

 ---

-## Prerequisites

-Before installing the project, ensure the following software is available on your machine:

-- Ubuntu 22.04 LTS (recommended)
-- Git
-- Miniconda or Anaconda
-- Python 3.10
-- Internet connection (required for dependency and dataset downloads)

----

-## Clone the Repository
+## Step 1 – Clone the Repository

-Clone the reproduced repository from GitHub:
+Open a terminal and clone the repository:

 ```bash
 git clone https://github.com/lunaabboud/FLPoison-project.git
 ```

-Navigate to the project directory:
+Move into the project directory:

 ```bash
 cd FLPoison-project